tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 ## Classes

 Classes are another mental construct we use to organize logic.
-Using classes is related to a design pattern called object oriented programming.
+Using classes is related to a paradigm called Object Oriented Programming (OOP).
 Above when we demonstrated the callback, this was leaning more towards functional programming design wise.
-Classes could be passed functions as well, and these are just simplified examples, but classes have another layer to differentiate their functions.
+Classes could be passed functions as well, though typically this is done through passing different types of objects that adhere to a particular interface, a process referred to as dependency injection.
+We will touch on this later, but classes have a different approach to passing around functions that they anticipate to be used in their logic.

 ```ts
 // Create Cat Class